-The Danube passes right through Hungary from north to south and many Danube voyages either begin or end in the country’s legendary capital Budapest.
+The Danube passes right through Hungary from north to south and many Danube voyages either begin or end in the country’s legendary capital, Budapest.
 All itineraries along this famous river make a stop in the city at some point, often with an overnight stay or two included.
 While some itineraries travel northwest from the city or finish there, others move further east and also include a stop at the Hungarian port of Kalocsa before exploring a number of eastern European countries.

-Hungary travel tips
+Hungary river cruise travel tips

-The currency of Hungary is the Forint.
-Climate-wise, it’s similar to much of continental Europe and the warmest time to visit is between May and September.
+- Hungary's climate is similar to much of continental Europe.
+The warmest time to visit is between May and September.

 - Hungarian is the language spoken by the vast majority of the population.